2023 NERVE Program Application

 This section requires basic information about the applicant.

-This section consists of the questions about your background, company, and technology.
+This section consists of questions about the applicant’s background, company, and technology.
 Please be clear and concise and adhere to the word limits.
 Do not disclose any proprietary information.

 Part III: 1-Minute Video

 The video must not exceed one minute.
-The video must be uploaded onto YouTube, and a link to the video must be provided when completing the online application form.
-The video must be set to “Unlisted”.
+The video must be set to “unlisted” on YouTube, and a link to the video must be provided when completing the online application form.

 In the video, please include the following content:

-- What you would like to achieve through this program if selected?
+• What you would like to achieve through the NERVE program if selected

 Format of the video:

-- You are physically present in the video, while pitching your company, demoing your product, and communicating the contents listed above
+• You should be physically present in the video while pitching your company, demoing your product, and communicating the content listed above.

 DISCLAIMER: Your application, including the uploaded video, will become the property of the Ontario Brain Institute.
 OBI reserves the right to disclose the name of the applicant and project details and/or use the video in publications and other types of media for program and/or communication purposes (e.g. including without limitation in media releases, annual reporting and advertisement).
-Also, your application may be reviewed by external judges.
-Therefore, do NOT disclose any proprietary information in this application.
+Your application may be reviewed by external judges, therefore do NOT disclose any proprietary information in this application.

-The selected applicants will move forward to the second round - the Virtual Pitch Session.
-The applicant will be given 5 minutes to pitch to a panel of expert judges followed by a 5-minute Q&A session.
-The pitch session will be held virtually and will be recorded.
+Selected applicants will move forward to the second round – the Pitch Session.
+Applicants will be given 5 minutes to pitch to a panel of expert judges, followed by a 5-minute Q&A session.
+Applicants will be invited to pitch in-person or virtually, and the pitch will be recorded.
 The recorded session may be used in whole or in part for publications and other types of media for program and/or communication purposes (e.g. including without limitation in media releases, annual reporting and advertisements).

-During the Virtual Pitch Session, the applicant will be evaluated based on both technology and commercial opportunity as well as on the ability to communicate his/her ideas and business.
+During the Pitch Session, applicants will be evaluated based on their technology and commercial opportunity as well as on their ability to communicate their ideas and business.

 Important Dates